Home Sweet Home is one of the few horror games developed in Thailand. Can it present some neat ideas to the horror genre?

 |Purchase (Xbox One)||Purchase from Microsoft Store.|

-Home Sweet Home, not to be confused with the horror JRPG Sweet Home, is a Thai first-person horror game released by a film production company.
+Home Sweet Home is a Thai first-person horror game released by a film production company.
 There seems to be an upsurge of Asian horror games in the 2010s, with stuff released like Detention, White Day: A Labyrinth Named School, and ARAYA.